MattDEV02/insta-youtube-bot/README.md

 ## insta-bot

-Open Instagram with your PC , search an instagram tag , open first post , inspect , paste this code in dev-console.
+Open Instagram or Youtube with your PC and paste this code in dev-console!